arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 While not even the entirety of the Internet can promise to tell you **everything** you need to know about technology, we do believe that the slogan "Don't Panic" is a useful one.
 Technology can be baffling, inconsistent, and frustrating, and lead its users to experience rage or fear or feel incompetent.
 If you feel this way, you're not alone, and there are practical steps to troubleshooting we'll share with you in this module to help you feel more empowered.
 Try not to panic!

 The "steps" we're describing in this module don't necessarily take place in the order we describe -- often there's a flow from one method to another and back again as you get closer and closer to understanding, describing, and solving any problems you encounter in tech.
 And you may have tips and ideas we haven't mentioned here, too.
-Please share those with us at <dart@chop.edu>.

 ### Describing the Problem